Why is grey hair sometimes resistant to colouring?

 Pre-softening with developer

 Pre-softening with developer adds one extra step just before you colour to raise and prepare the hair cuticle for colouring.
-You need some additional developer on hand (we can ship an extra sachet in your Colour Kit).
+You need some additional developer on hand (we can ship an extra sachet for pre-softening in your Colour Kit for $2.95).
 Use your clean tint brush to paint the developer on to your greys.
 Leave it on for 15 minutes, blot it out with a face washer/damp towel, dry your hair and follow your regular colouring process.

 What do you need to pre-soften?